 For properties that have both residential and commercial units, producers are only required to collect from those units that are defined as an eligible source.

-Effective January 1, 2026, the Town’s recycling collection program for IC&I locations will be discontinued, and these properties will need to make alternate arrangements as they will not be serviced by Circular Materials as per the Ontario Government’s regulation.
+Effective January 1, 2026, the Town’s recycling collection program for IC&I locations is discontinued, and these properties need to make alternate arrangements as they will not be serviced by Circular Materials as per the Ontario Government’s regulation.
 Garbage and organics collection will not be affected.

 Yard waste bags on the street